ethereum/remix-workshops/basics/README.md

 ## Loading, Compiling, Deploying

 ### About the tutorial
-This is a beginner level tutorial to get new users familiar with the interface, the terminology, and the concepts in Remix and Ethereum.
+This is a beginner level tutorial for new users to get familiar with the interface, the terminology, and the concepts in Remix and Ethereum.